merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-taxonomy.md

 This article describes various ways to import taxonomy into anvi'o.

-Please feel free to suggest new ones, [by entering an issue](http://github.com/meren/anvio), and we will be happy to try to do our best to write a parser for it.
+If what you find here does not solve your problem, please feel free to suggest new ways to deal with taxonomy, [by entering an issue](http://github.com/meren/anvio).

-Anvi'o accepts taxonomic annotation at the gene-level.
-Annotations in your files should correspond to open reading frames in your contigs, hence, taxonomical annotation should be done *after* exporting DNA or AA sequences from the contigs database to maintain the link.
-The basic workflow goes like this: (1) generate your contigs database, (2) export your gene sequences and annotate them with taxonomy, and (3) import results back into the same contigs database.
-This article describes the third step.
+Anvi'o accepts taxonomic annotation at the gene level.
+Annotations in your files should correspond to open reading frames in your contigs, hence, taxonomical annotations should be done on FASTA files exported from the anvi'o contigs database.
+The basic workflow goes like this: (1) generate your contigs database, (2) export your gene sequences, (3) annotate them with taxonomy, and (4) import results back into your contigs database using `anvi-import-taxonomy` program.

 {:.notice}
 **Important note**: There are many ways to have your genes annotated with taxonomy.
-But, there is only one way to make sure the gene IDs in your taxonomy files correspond to the gene caller IDs in the database: export your DNA or AA sequences from the anvi'o contigs database you wish to annotate using anvi'o programs `anvi-get-dna-sequences-for-gene-calls` or `anvi-get-aa-sequences-for-gene-calls`.
+But, there is **only one way** to make sure the gene IDs in your taxonomy files correspond to the gene caller IDs in the database: export your DNA or AA sequences from the anvi'o contigs database you wish to annotate using anvi'o programs `anvi-get-dna-sequences-for-gene-calls` or `anvi-get-aa-sequences-for-gene-calls`.

 {% include _toc.html %}